The global skills and competency framework for the digital world

 Follows established procedures to document customer feedback and support the implementation of minor improvements.

-Customer Experience: Level 3
+Customer experience: Level 3

 Level 3 - Apply: Essence of the level: Performs varied tasks, sometimes complex and non-routine, using standard methods and procedures.
 Works under general direction, exercises discretion, and manages own work within deadlines.
 Proactively enhances skills and impact in the workplace.